 17 examples of what Google Assistant can do for your business

 Available on mobile and smart home devices used by millions of people all around the world, Google Assistant has brought about a revolution on the virtual Assistant scene.
-The benefits of Google Assistant for consumers are clear, but you’re probably wondering what it can do for a business.
+The benefits for consumers are clear, but you’re probably wondering what Google Assistant can do for your business.

 The answer?
 Google Assistant can do a lot.
 It helps employees to become more productive, streamlines your operations, and offers a host of helpful integrations.

 You can find it on more than 500 million devices: Android mobile phones, but also smart speakers, displays, TVs, cars, watches, and IoT devices.
 Google Assistant is currently available in 80 countries and 30 languages.

 Here are 17 examples of what Google Assistant can do for your business to help you take it to the next level.